wokalski/Diff.swift/README.md

 In order to mitigate this issue, there are two types of output:

 - *Diff*
     - A sequence of deletions, insertions, and moves (if using `ExtendedDiff`) where deletions point to locations of an item to be deleted in the source and insertions point to the items in the output.
-Diffy produces just one `Diff`.
+Differ produces just one `Diff`.
 - *Patch*
     - An _ordered sequence_ of steps to be applied to the source collection that will result in the second collection.
 This is based on a `Diff`, but it can be arbitrarily sorted.